27-Year-Old Defensive Tackle – Green Bay Packers

 Quinton Dial Contract Information:

-Signed a three-year contract extension with the 49ers in February of 2016.
+Signed a contract with the Packers in September of 2017.

 To instantly reveal our fantasy analysis of every player – including Quinton Dial – simply subscribe now.